Kanegraffiti/LessonPlans/Basic Science Main/Weeks1-8_Basic_Science_Lesson_Plan_JSS1-3.md

 - Humans can **invent solutions** like machines, medicines, and digital tools to solve problems when they cooperate.
 - Practise empathy by **respecting different cultures and helping people in need**, showing that human uniqueness includes kindness.

+- Create a study box in your notebook for **well-developed brain** with clear definitions, labelled sketches, and two everyday examples so you can explain it without looking at the textbook.
+- Add a short checklist that reminds you how to apply **well-developed brain** in class activities, projects, or safety routines, noting common mistakes to avoid.

 ### Assignment

 Write a short paragraph explaining one human ability you appreciate most and how it helps your community.